Profound Review 2026: Pricing, Features & Honest Verdict

-An honest Profound review covering enterprise pricing, SOC 2 certification, AI visibility depth, and better alternatives for LLM search optimization in 2026.
+An honest Profound review with 2026 pricing verified in July: Starter $99/mo (ChatGPT-only), Growth $399/mo, enterprise contracts ~$2,000-$5,000+/mo.
+Covers SOC 2 certification, AI visibility depth, and better alternatives for LLM search optimization.

 “Deepest AI visibility data available.
 Daily refresh is critical for our use case.”

-“Starting at $500/month with no self-serve option is a tough sell for most teams.”
+“The enterprise tiers at $2,000+/month are a tough sell for most teams.”

 Profound at a glance: key takeaways